 What are your general responsibilities?

-There’s not a whole lot of employment law out there that puts a legal responsibility on employers when it comes to supporting breastfeeding and expressing mothers in the workplace.
+There’s no specific employment legislation out there that puts a legal responsibility on employers when it comes to supporting breastfeeding and expressing mothers in the workplace.

 But that doesn’t mean you’re off the hook…

 You’ll still need to put in place measures to support your staff.
-Particularly as pregnancy and maternity are protected characteristics under the Equality Act 2010.
+Particularly as pregnancy and childbirth are protected characteristics under the Canadian Human Rights Act.
 Placing anyone with these characteristics at a detriment could amount to discrimination.
 Not to mention, low employee morale and retention.

-Instead, there are plenty of HSE recommendations that employers should implement, to support their staff—and stay compliant.
+Instead, there are plenty best practices that employers should implement, to support their staff—and stay compliant.

 Giving the right breaks

-Though there’s currently no law in the UK that gives parents the right to breastfeeding breaks, HSE does recommend that breastfeeding or expressing mothers are given regular rest breaks, to ensure they are at optimal health for their babies.
+Though there’s currently no law in Canada that gives parents the right to breastfeeding breaks, it’s recommended that breastfeeding or expressing mothers are given regular rest breaks, to ensure they are at optimal health for their babies.
 The length, frequency, and whether these breaks are paid or not, is something to discuss and decide with your employee.